 - You only have a few reunions in your life and you might as well go and see how fun it is.
 I can almost guarantee that you’ll have more fun than you think you will.

 - If nothing else, think of it as a night out with your old friends.
 It’s an excuse to get prettied up and out of the house.
-If it sucks, you can always bail, but you just may go and be pleasantly surprised!
+If it ends up awkward, you can always bail, but you may go and be pleasantly surprised!

 Side note: If you do go, please say thank you to the planning committee.
-Take it from me, putting those things together is hard and they would really appreciate knowing that their time, effort and money to pull it off was noticed.
+Take it from me, putting those things together is hard and the organizers would really appreciate knowing that their time, effort and money was appreciated.

 Did you go to your reunion, or do you plan to?